brancobruyneel/jest-memory-leak-poc/README.md

 # Jest Memory Leak PoC

-Small proof of concept repo that shows that Jest `29.X` leaks memory using the `mongodb` version `4.x` driver.
+Small proof of concept repo that shows that Jest `29.X` leaks memory using the mongodb `4.x` driver.

 ## Environment used